 The Fund's Responsible Entity is responsible for identifying and controlling risks.
-The Responsible Entity is ultimately responsible for the overall risk management approach within the Fund.
+The Board of Directors supervises the Responsible Entity and is ultimately responsible for the overall risk management approach within the Fund.

 Risk Measurement and Reporting System

 Monitoring and controlling risks is primarily performed based on policies established by the Responsible Entity.
 These policies reflect the business strategy and market environment of the Fund, as well as the level of risk the Fund is willing to accept.